Flotomate/product_docs/source/admin/admin-automation/ad-scenario.rst

 ====================

 A technician can enforce a scenario on a ticket from its details view.
-When a scenario is enforced, the system checks whether the ticket fulfills the scenario conditions; if it fulfills then the scenario implements its actions.
+When a scenario is enforced, the system checks whether the ticket fulfils the scenario conditions; if it fulfils then the scenario implements its actions.

+Currently, scenario automation is available in: Request, Problem and Change tickets.

 .. note:: Learn how to access :ref:`Request Details View`, :ref:`Problem Details View` and :ref:`Change Details View`.